TeamDevDev/course-assessment-fall-2024/tokens.md

 You should use the template content in this form to **create an issue** in this GitHub repository.
 After creating the issue you should **send a link to the issue to the course instructor through a direct message on Discord**.
-Any student who submits this forms is declaring that they have read and do agree with all of the following regulations for using a token to request re-assessment of their work in this course.
+Any student who submits this form is declaring that they have read and agree with all of the following regulations for using a token to request re-assessment of their work in this course.
 Please do not submit this form until you have carefully read and understood all of the points in the form.

 ## Token Use Regulations